How to Choose the Best Ski Resort

 It’s a common misconception that Italy and France tend to be cheaper than Switzerland and Austria, and really it is better to look at it on a resort by resort basis as this isn’t necessarily the case.

 If you are looking to stay within a certain price point you may have to compromise on your exact requirements.
 For example, if you’re set on skiing in an area like the 3 Valleys, it is worth considering staying in lesser-known resorts or lower villages that still link to the big ski area.
-For instance, you will tend to find much better value for money in Courchevel Le Praz and 1550 than in 1850, yet the access to the ski area is still very easy.
+For instance, you will tend to find much better value for money in Courchevel Le Praz and 1550 than staying in a luxury ski chalet in Courchevel 1850, yet access to the ski area is still very easy.

-If you are set on a ski-in/ski-out chalet (which attract premium prices) perhaps think about one just a short walk from the ski lifts instead.
-If you’re prepared to be a little more flexible in your requirements the chances are you’ll find a hidden gem which you would never have considered otherwise.
+If you are set on a ski-in/ski-out chalet (which attracts premium prices) perhaps think about one just a short walk from the ski lifts instead.
+If you’re prepared to be a little more flexible in your requirements the chances are you’ll find a hidden gem that you would never have considered otherwise.

 Leo Trippi are experts at matching your needs to a particular resort and property so let us do the hard work for you & help you find your perfect luxury ski chalet.